tedeyang/Agent-First-Organization/README.md

 * Create a chatbot config file similar to `customer_service_config.json`.
 * Define chatbot parameters, including role, objectives, domain, introduction, and relevant documents.
-* Specify tasks, workers, and tools to enhance chatbot functionality.
+* Specify tasks, workers, tools, and settings to enhance chatbot functionality.
 * Workers and tools should be pre-defined in arklex/env/workers and arklex/env/tools, respectively.

 ### Create Taskgraph and Initialize Worker